Warren & Migliaccio, L.L.P.

 Parents’ visitation rights: Can a parent who committed violence get visitation?

-Can I get a temporary emergency custody order?
+Can I get a temporary emergency custody order in Texas?

 What are the Types of Child Custody Orders in Texas?